mprinc/mobx/docs/refguide/api.md

 _Untracked is a low-level api, it is recommended to use `action`](#action) / [`runInAction`](#runinaction) instead_

-Untracked allows you to run a piece of code without establishing observers.
+<span class='definition'>Untracked allows you to run a piece of code without establishing observers</span>.
 Like `transaction`, `untracked` is automatically applied by `action`, so usually it makes more sense to use actions than to use `untracked` directly.
 Example: